7 AC Mistakes You're Probably Making (Plus Expert Solutions to Prevent a Breakdown)

 You should clean the filter on a central air conditioning unit about once a month.
 The filter location will vary based on your model, but be sure to turn off the power before you do so.
 A window unit likely has a warning light indicating when it's time to clean the filter.
 And cleaning an air conditioner filter is pretty easy.
 Simply suck up any loose debris up with a vacuum, then soak the filter in a mixture of equal parts hot water and white vinegar.
 Give it a rinse, let it dry, and you should be good to go!

-For window units, location is everything.
+For window AC units, location is everything.
 If your air conditioner is located in an especially sunny place, the unit will have to work much harder to cool the air, which could cost you money over time.
 If possible, install it in a shady spot.
+For outdoor units, make sure the space around it is clear: No trees, shrubs, flowers, or structures should block the airflow.

 Another common installation problem is not sealing the window properly.
 If there's space around the air conditioner, you'll let in hot air.
 Make sure that the fold-out shield on a window unit blocks as much air as possible.
 Then you can look into weatherstripping to seal up any gaps.